-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 24 Suggested frequency of testing 25 Notes Basis for compliance assessment Fault Level / Current (as required under: S5.2.8 in versions 13-129 and S5.2.9 in versions 1-12 of the Rules; and S5.2.9 in all amended versions of the Code from 27 March 2003 onwards) 61 (a) Monitoring of generator contribution on fault event.
-Review following any event As above Method 3 (of 3): (b) Performance of relevant sub-systems will be monitored using the following systems: digital protection relays; other data-logging equipment as required; and As appropriate to the technology of the relevant sub-system Achieve performance standard. (a) Where recorded data is available, comparison to be made of measured fault currents and computer simulations; and Following a fault Consistency of operation with the latest plant model provided in accordance with clause S5.2.4 if the models are available; OR consistency with past performance if the models are not available. (b) Review and recalculation of fault levels.
-Following plant change As above (c)
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment the Code from 27 March 2003 onwards) (a) Performance of relevant sub-systems will be monitored using the following systems: digital protection relays; other data-logging equipment as required; and As appropriate to the technology of the relevant sub-system Achieve performance standard. (b) Where recorded data is available, comparison to be made of measured fault currents and computer simulations; and Following a fault Consistency of operation with the latest plant model provided in accordance with clause S5.2.4 if the models are available; OR consistency with past performance if the models are not available. (c) Review and recalculation of fault levels.
+Following plant change As above